Earn your Bachelor of Social Work (BSW) degree from Simmons University

 Practicum Placement

-Classroom and field learning have a synergistic and critical relationship within social work education.
-The Simmons University BSW program progressively socializes students to the profession through theoretical learning in the classroom and hands-on learning in the field.
+Classroom and practicum learning have a synergistic and critical relationship within social work education.
+The Simmons University BSW program progressively socializes students to the profession through theoretical learning in the classroom and hands-on learning in practicum.
 First, students fulfill service-learning hours and then are placed in formal practicum placements.

 During the junior year, BSW interns are required to complete 100 hours of practicum education between the months of January and May, with the University breaks and holidays off.
 This works out to approximately 8 hours each week in practicum placement and these hours can be scheduled flexibly throughout the week to meet the needs of the agency and the student.
 During the senior year, BSW interns are required to complete 425 hours between the months of September and May, with the University breaks and holidays off.
 This works out to 16 hours each week in practicum placement.
 These hours, too, can be scheduled flexibly depending on agency and study needs, but the hours are generally done in two full days (8 hours) each week.